danswart/ryb-book/180-be-unique.Rmd

 To be Unique You Must Be Capable!
 (EVERY DAY)

 If you're looking for a 'sure-fire', low-cost way to prosper in the marketplace...
-Become very Unique by becoming very Effective and very Capable.
+Become very Unique, and one sure-fire way is to become very Effective and very Capable.